dswd/zvault/README.md

 take up the space of one copy.

-The deduplication in zVault is able to reuse existing data no matter whether a file is modified, stored again under a different name, renamed or moved to different folder.
+The deduplication in zVault is able to reuse existing data no matter whether a file is modified, stored again under a different name, renamed or moved to a different folder.

 That makes it possible to store daily backups without much overhead as backups